mistermi87/CarND-Capstone/ros/src/tl_detect/README.md

 git clone https://github.com/tensorflow/models
 ```

-2. Select an old version (Tensorflow 1.4.0 but the generated file is compatible with
+2. Select an old version (TensorFlow 1.4.0 but the generated file is compatible with
-with Tensorflow 1.3.0) by using the following command:
+with TensorFlow 1.3.0) by using the following command:
 ```
 cd models
 git checkout 69e1c50